 Recipe ingredients should be written in the order you add them, that way it’s easy to follow and there are no surprises.

-Speaking of ovens, make sure you know yours.
+Make sure you know how your oven works!
 Take it on a date, woo it.
 Kidding, but you know what I mean: learn about it.
 Get an oven thermometer so you know if it heats correctly.
 Does it heat up more in the back?
 Or on the bottom?
 Do you need to rotate your pans during baking so the cookies on the bottom don’t get burned?

 These are all things that are important to know.
 Pay attention as you bake and use your knowledge going forward.